ibm-cloud-docs/satellite/assign-bare-metal.md

     1. Select **CPU Configuration**.
     1. Look for `VTD` or `Intel Virtualization Technology` and make sure to enable it.
 For Intel CPUs, support is referred to as `Intel VT` or `VT-x`.
 For AMD CPUs, support is referred to as `AMD Virtualization` or `AMD-V`.
 For more information, consult your hardware manufacturer documentation.
     1. Enable `VTD` if not enabled.
 For more information, consult your hardware provider documentation.
 1. Configure the boot order.
 For example, to install this {{site.data.keyword.baremetal_short_sing}}, you can use a virtual ISO file.
-Your specific case might use a different external boot device.
+Your setup may use a different external boot device depending on your hardware.
     1. Select **Boot**.
     1. Select the option to Boot from Virtual ISO.
     1. Ensure that `Hard Drive` is also an option in boot order.